yxh9876/Xuhang94470/README.md

 # About me
 My name is Xuhang Yang, and it pronounces like "Shyu-hang Yang".
 My gender pronoun is he/him/his.
 I am a second year MISM-BIDA student.
 I am really interested in various aspects of data science, including data visualization.
+I have taken a few courses about data manipulation, machine learning, etc. And I think what I really need now is a data visualization course, just like 94470.

 # What I hope to learn
-I hope to learn some theoratical knowledge about data visualization, especially how to make my visualization more clear and persuasive.
-Also, I hope to gain some hands-on experience through our assignments.
+I hope to learn some theoratical knowledge about data visualization, especially how to make my visualization clearer and more persuasive.
+Also, I hope to gain some hands-on experience from the assignments of this course.
 After graduation, I'll be working at the headquater of a commercial bank.

 # Portfolio

 ## Assignment 1

+## Assignment 2

 ## Final Project